rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ## Scope
 Based upon the strategy the features and functionality I want to include are as follows:
--   A message to welocome the user.
+-   A message to welcome the user.
 -	Single page to keep navigation easy.
 -	Fun and vibrant colour scheme.
 -	4 Multiple choice answers.